 5. Lying And Hypocrisy

 We lie.
 We omit.
 We turn a blind eye.
 We spread rumors.
 We’re hypocrites.
 We justify it because we don’t want to hurt someone else’s feelings, to avoid conflict, or to avoid facing the truth of our feelings.
 We want to be treated differently but yet we turn around and treat others in the way we don’t want to be treated.
 This is a rampant human condition.
-‘Although we’re socialized from the time we can speak to believe that it’s always better to tell the truth, in reality society often encourages and even rewards deception’.
+‘Although we’re socialized from the time we can speak to believe that it’s always better to tell the truth, in reality, society often encourages and even rewards deception’.
 We fear the truth.
 Avoidance is easy.
 The truth is difficult.
-The first step is to recognize our lies, and understand why we are lying.
+The first step is to recognize our lies and understand why we are lying.

-Men are taught to hide their feelings unless they come in the form of anger or jest (teasing, put downs).
+Men are taught to hide their feelings unless they come in the form of anger or jest (teasing, put-downs).
 How dare we open up to another to tell them how we really feel?
 So we disguise and ignore our feelings and emotions.
 As in the show, when we bottle them up, they don’t disappear, they mutate, build, until they explode into something undesirable, painful, and potentially destructive.
 ‘Brene Brown, in her book Daring Greatly, points out that shame and guilt are fostered by our attempts to escape our feelings’.

 7. Being Judgmental

-We’re good at judging and ridiculing others for being different, whether it’s the way the look, the way they behave, or the way they think.
+We’re good at judging and ridiculing others for being different, whether it’s the way they look, the way they behave, or the way they think.
 It helps us feel better about ourselves and reinforces our identity.
 Someone needs to be wrong in order for someone else to be right.
 We typically respond to feeling judged in four ways: detachment, shame, defensiveness, or openness.
 Can you guess which one is the most difficult and least desirable?

 It’s common for the characters to numb-out, escape, cope, or celebrate with alcohol or drugs.
-The parents have a glass of wine to lessen their stress or commiserate together, or take a sleeping pill to get some rest.
+The parents have a glass of wine to lessen their stress or commiserate together or take a sleeping pill to get some rest.
 What would a high-school party or post-game celebration be without getting blitzed?
 Is this real?
 In my experience it is.
 Our culture encourages this behavior.